AssiKalle/Backbone_ThIWert/draft.md

 An AKO Project by Gin Havana and AssiKalle

 ## I. Planning:
 1. Goal:
-The goal of this project is having a freifunk internet connection directly between Campus Nordhausen and ThIWert.
+The goal is to create a stable network radio connection from the HS-Nordhausen to the ThiWert.

 1.1.
 Conditions and requirements:
 1.1.1.
 Main consideration:
 - Choosing mounting location
   - [ ] Which building?
 Options are building 18, 19 and ThIWert